12 Ways to Say “I Love You” in Spanish for Every Situation

 Me vuelves loco.
 (You drive me crazy.)

-Me vuelves loco is one of less serious Spanish love phrases!
+Me vuelves loco is one of less serious and more lighthearted Spanish love phrases!

 Have you ever seen someone driven to distraction by another person’s quirky ways or their silly antics?
 This is the expression that covers that kind of relationship!